vishalkamat/npdemand/README.md

 **Arguments:**

- - p_a       : Numpy array of size J containing higher prices in price decrease.
+ - p_a       : Numpy array of size J (which is the number of alternatives) containing higher prices in price decrease.
  - p_b       : Numpy array of size J containing lower prices in price decrease.
  - P_obs     : List of numpy arrays of size J containing the observed discrete variation.
  - share     : List of numpy arrays of size J containing the shares at each observed price.
  - g_a       : Numpy array of size J containing the weight for demand at price p_a in parameter of interest.
  - g_b       : Numpy array of size J containing the weight for demand at price p_b in parameter of interest.
- - g_ab      : Numeric value corresponding to the weight for the average willing-to-pay for price decrease from p_b to p_a.
+ - g_ab      : Numeric value corresponding to the weight for the average willingness to pay for price decrease from p_a to p_b.
+Set to 0 if p_b is not smaller than p_a.
  - spec      : Specification equal to "NPB" (specification (i) above), "NPS" (specification (ii) above), or "PS" (specification (iii) above). (*Optional*, default = "NPB")
  - K         : Degree of polynomial if spec = "PS". (*Optional*, default = 3)
  - p_lower   : Numpy array of size J corresponding to lower value of price support. (*Optional*, default = min across p_a,p_b,P_obs)